-(c) If an approval expires, renewed approval shall be issued by the Department, provided revised plans construction
+(c) If an approval expires, renewed approval shall be issued by the Department, provided revised plans construction documents and specifications meeting all current regulations, codes, and the standards established in Sections .3100, .3200, and .3400 of this Subchapter are submitted by the owner or appointed representative and reviewed by the Department.

-.3200, and .3400 of this Subchapter are submitted by the owner or appointed representative and reviewed by the compliance with the standards established in Sections .3100, .3200, and .3400 of this Subchapter.
+(d) Any changes made during construction shall require the approval of the Department in order to maintain compliance with the standards established in Sections .3100, .3200, and .3400 of this Subchapter.